-At first, you will probably be breathing through your diaphragm only consciously, but after some practice it is possible to make it an unconscious effort.
-You can practice breathing through diaphragm by simply consciously breathing using it.
+At first, you will probably be breathing through your diaphragm only consciously, but after some practice, it is possible to make it an unconscious effort.
+You can practice breathing through the diaphragm by simply consciously breathing using it.

 Narrowing your glottis